Bryan Castrillón: Loan spells

-Return to Independiente and loan spell
+Return to Independiente and loan spells

 After returning to Independiente Medellín in January 2022 from a very good loan spell at Deportivo Pereira, it was reported that Castillón had received a bid from a foreign club.
 However, Independiente wanted to keep him.

 After 22 appearances for Independiente during 2022, the club confirmed on 21 June 2022, that Castillón had been loaned out to Argentine Primera División side Unión de Santa Fe until the end 2023 with a purchase option.
+Ahead of the 2024 season, he moved on to another loan spell, this time at Atlético Junior.

+Atlético Junior

+After a loan spell at the club, it was confirmed on July 18, 2024, that Castillón had joined Atlético Junior on a permanent deal, signing for three years.

 International career

 In March 2019, Castillón was called up for the Colombia national under-20 football team pre-squad ahead of the 2019 FIFA U-20 World Cup.
-However, he was't summoned for the final squad.
+However, he was not summoned for the final squad.